dune-project/dune-testpypi/README.md

           From the tutorial we test dune.femdg and dune.vem (`vemdemo.py` and `chemical.py`)
           and `concepts.py, solvers.py, mcf-algorithm.py,discontinuousgalerkin.py`.

-In detail tests scripts are
+In detail tests scripts are (possibly not a complete list)

 1. __completeInstall.sh__:
   - Setup a venv, install dune.grid and run example script.
 Then add dune.fem and run a script from the fem tutorial.